 - Supervised learning requires labelled data

 - Vast majority of data is unlabelled

-- What insights can you get into unlabelled data?
+- What insights can you get with unlabelled data?

-"If intelligence was a cake, unsupervised learning would be the cake, supervised learning would be the icing on the cake
+"If intelligence was a cake, unsupervised learning would be the cake, supervised learning would be the icing on the cake ..."

-- Yann LeCun ACM Turing Award 2018
+Yann LeCunACM Turing Award 2018